sf-wdi-25/notes/week-09-project2/day-02-tests/dawn-integration-testing/README.md

 ## Capybara & Selenium

-Capybara is a ruby gem used to drive any number of types of browser.
+Capybara is a ruby gem used for writing acceptance tests.
+It uses Selenium or other _drivers_ to browse a site just like a user would.
-It can be used with a number of _fake_ browsers (drivers) such as phantomJS, or the default rack-driver.
+It can be used with a number of _fake_ browsers (drivers) such as phantomJS, or the default rack-driver.  (_faster but less realistic_)
-Or it can be used with real browsers like firefox or chrome using Selenium.
-You can even use selenium to control android and iOS testing.
+Or it can be used with real browsers like firefox or chrome using Selenium.  (_slower but more realistic_) You can even use selenium to control android and iOS testing.

 Capybara adds some very nice ruby sugar around selenium and makes it much easier to use.